Giving up Corporate America to be a Search Marketing Consultant

 I often make this tip #1 as it is critical that you get your company set up correctly to maximize your legal protection as well as your tax protection.
 The accountant is critical as I have shown above, taxes are a bitch so you need to make sure you have a great plan.
 They can also help you set up your accounting structure and basic bookkeeping.
 You don’t need a big system so something simple like Freshbooks or Xero work fine.
 If you only have a few clients and minimal expenses a good Excel worksheet with a tab for each month can work well.

 The lawyer is needed as I mentioned for setting up your company structure.
 Most can get by with a simple LLC.
 I typically do them myself as they are fairly straightforward in many states.
-However, in others they require filing in local papers as well as Articles of Formation or Incorporation.
+However, in others, they require filing in local papers and Articles of Formation or Incorporation.
 You can also use LegalZoom to help with this.
-You will need a set of contracts as well as samples of scopes of work.
-If you had a corporate job you may have samples of these already but if you don’t try asking friends in the industry for some.
+You will need a set of contracts and samples of scopes of work.
+If you had a corporate job, you may have samples of these already, but if you don’t, try asking friends in the industry for some.

 Decide on a Niche

 What do you do best or like to do?
 Do you have experience in a specific vertical or area of Search Marketing?
 Many of my projects come from referrals.
-This is because I specialize in a few areas such as enterprise, global and complex technical problems.
-These are things that typically don’t conflict with other consultants so they refer people to me.
-The more you can focus your efforts the easier it will be to stand out in a crowd.
+I specialize in a few areas, such as enterprise, global, and complex technical problems.
+These are things that typically don’t conflict with other consultants, so they refer people to me.
+The more you can focus your efforts, the easier it will be to stand out in a crowd.

 Write about Obscure Problems and Topics

-This is a great way to get people to find about about you.
-Also I call this “epiphany marketing” where you write an article that gives people that awareness they have a problem they did not realize they had.
-In the past few years I have written less but a few specific articles have generated significant referrals for me.
-They were articles or presentations at conferences that really made people think.
-The first was about organizing their search program, the second evaluating their agency’s performance and the third was about maximizing their performance across multiple portfolio brands.
+This is a great way to get people to find out about you.
+Also, I call this “epiphany marketing,” where you write an article that gives people that awareness they have a problem they did not realize they had.
+I have written less in the past few years, but a few specific articles have generated significant referrals for me.
+They were articles or presentations at conferences that made people think.
+The first was about organizing their search program, the second evaluating their agency’s performance, and the third was about maximizing their performance across multiple portfolio brands.

 Slowly Integrating into Consulting

-Unless you have been laid off you can slowly work your way into consulting.
-If your current company allows it, start with some smaller projects on the side for friends and family.
-I have helped a few friends that wanted to move in using them to help with larger projects.
+Unless laid off, you can slowly work your way into consulting.
+If your company allows it, start with smaller projects for friends and family.
+I have helped a few friends who wanted to move in, using them to help with larger projects.
 This allows them to keep their day jobs while easing into the workflow and setting up their organization.